alessandro-ramos/chip8-win32/README.md

 The API is described in `chip8.h`.
 The `docs` target in the Makefile generates HTML documentation from it.

-Two implementations are provided in this repository:
+There is only one implementation provided in this repository:

-1. A SDL-based implentation (<https://www.libsdl.org/>) which is intended for portability, and
-2. a native Windows implementation which is intended for small size and requires no third party dependencies.
+Native Windows implementation which is intended for small size and requires no third party dependencies.

 In both versions